EricHeidbreder/Retail-Dataset/README.md

-# Abstract
+# Data description

-This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+This is a transnational data set which contains all the transactions occurring between 12/01/2010 and 12/09/2011 for a UK-based and registered non-store online retail.
+For the purposes of presentation, we'll call this store 'iShop'

-## Attribute Information
+## Data Dictionary

 | **Column Name** | **Data Type** | **Description**                                                                                                                        |
 |-----------------|---------------|----------------------------------------------------------------------------------------------------------------------------------------|